Officials: Deadly Pride parade crash appears unintentional

 “Our fellow Chorus members were those injured and the driver is also a part of the Chorus family.
 To my knowledge, this was not an attack on the LGBTQ community,” President Justin Knight said in a statement Sunday, calling it “an unfortunate accident.”

-Rolli was on the float in front of the chorus truck along with Fort Lauderdale Mayor Dean Trantalis and other city officials.
+Rolli was on the float in front of the chorus truck along with Fort Lauderdale Mayor Dean Trantalis and other city officials at a staging area where the floats were being readied.
 Trantalis said the driver of a pickup truck suddenly accelerated when he was told he was next in the parade, crashing into the victims.

+The driver continued across all lanes of traffic, ultimately crashing into a fence on the other side of the street, police said.

 Rolli was on the other side of the float and didn’t witness the crash, but jumped off immediately and ran to the victims.
 In the confusion, it was unclear what happened.